elgatosf/streamdeck-javascript-sdk/css/README.md

 #### Range with labels

-To add labels to a range, however, a range must be grouped into an `sdpi-item-value`, and labels get added as `span` elements:
+To add labels to a range, however, a range must be grouped into a `sdpi-item-value`, and labels get added as `span` elements:

 ![Range With Labels](<./docs/image (10).png>)